SteelCompendium/data-rules-md-dse/Abilities/Kits/Battlemind/Unmooring.md

   type: kit-ability/battlemind
 effects:
   - roll: Power Roll + Might, Reason, Intuition, or Presence
-    t1: 5 + M, R, I, or P damage
+    tier1: 5 + M, R, I, or P damage
-    t2: 8 + M, R, I, or P damage
+    tier2: 8 + M, R, I, or P damage
-    t3: 11 + M, R, I, or P damage
+    tier3: 11 + M, R, I, or P damage
-  - effect: Until the end of the target's next turn, any forced movement that affects the target has its distance increased by 2.
+  - name: Effect
-    name: Effect
+    effect: Until the end of the target's next turn, any forced movement that affects the target has its distance increased by 2.
 ```